SynPlay: Large-Scale Synthetic Human Data with Real-World Diversity for Aerial-View Perception: Task Evaluation

 \subsection{Image quality evaluation}

-In Table~\ref{tab:FID}, for all training datasets involved in our experiments, we calculate FID (Fr{\' e}chet Inception Distance)~\cite{MHeuselNeurIPS2017} to assess their fidelity and diversity.
-SynPlay presents the best score compared to other synthetic datasets, which is a result that aligns well with our task results.
-These results suggest that SynPlay's superior task performance is achieved by better fidelity and diversity, which are our goals in designing SynPlay.
+In Table~\ref{tab:FID}, for all synthetic data used in training, we calculate FID (Fr{\' e}chet Inception Distance)~\citep{MHeuselNeurIPS2017} to assess their fidelity and diversity.
+SynPlay presents the best score, which aligns well with our task results.
+It suggests that SynPlay's superior task performance is achieved by better fidelity and diversity, which are our goals in designing SynPlay.
 Moreover, the better FID of SynPlay compared to MS COCO, which mainly includes ground-view images, is also reported, supporting the hypothesis that adopting multiple viewpoints effectively diversifies human appearances.